 - Assist in development and training projects related to the six CUPA programs

-This position is best suited for students or recent graduates with a high level of interest in environmental protection.
+This position is best suited for junior- and senior-level college students or recent college graduates who have completed their bachelor's program within six months of their application date.
+Candidates should have a high level of interest in environmental protection.
 Preferred academic majors include Health Science/Education, Social Ecology, Biology, Environmental Health, Environmental Science, or any related field with a strong science background.
-Interns must be at least 18 years of age with some college coursework completed.
+Interns must be at least 18 years of age or older.

 Skills, Training or Qualifications:

-Interns must have excellent oral and written communication skills and computer knowledge and experience.
-The ideal candidate is outgoing, able to work in a team environment and also independently as needed, and have a commitment to environmental protection.
+Interns must have excellent oral and written communication skills, analytical skills and computer knowledge, specifically in building databases.
+The ideal candidate is detail oriented, organized, outgoing, and able to work in a team environment or independently as needed, and have a commitment to environmental protection.

 Training and Supervision Provided by the Agency/Department:

-Minimum 10 hours per week for 3 months.
+Ten hours per week for ten weeks.
 Hours are primarily scheduled during regular business hours (Monday to Friday between 7 a.m. and 5 p.m.).
 Schedules are flexible and can be arranged to accommodate school/work schedules.
-Interns who are able to schedule the maximum hours/duration listed for the internship generally gain a more in-depth experience.

 Benefits Available to Intern:

-Although the internship is an unpaid position that does not lead to paid employment, students and recent graduates are offered an excellent opportunity to:
+Although the internship is an unpaid position that does not lead to paid employment or include employee benefits, students and recent graduates are offered an excellent opportunity to: